Materials-Data-Science-and-Informatics/aiida-fenics/README.md

    ## Pass as a further parameter one (or more) plugin names
    ## to get more details on a given plugin.
    ...
-   * dfdisloc.dfdisloc
+   * fenics.dfdisloc
 ```
-You should see 'dfdisloc.*' in the list
+You should see 'fenics.*' in the list

 The other entry points can be checked with the AiiDA Factories (Data, Workflow, Calculation, Parser).
 (this is done in test_entry_points.py)